caedm/cabs/agent/README.md

 information.

 ### Linux
 Copy the `app/` directory to the machine and run `app/install.sh`.
 This will install the agent to `/opt/cabsagent/`.
 After installation, edit `/opt/cabsagent/cabsagent.conf` as needed.
 Start the service with `systemctl start cabsagent`.
 Set it to start on boot with `systemctl enable cabsagent`.

 ### Windows
-The most recent version of the Agent is incomplete for Windows.* A previous version is in the windows folder.
-Run `windows/Install_CABS_Agent.exe` to install.

-*The script itself is working, but it isn't installable as a service yet.

-See the README and wiki in the cabs-broker repo for more information about the CABS system.
+#### Building
+First, you have to create cabsagentsvc.exe with pyinstaller.
+In a Windows environment,
+ - install ActiveState python.
+This will ensure the win32 python modules are installed correctly.
+If the modules aren't installed correctly, later on the Windows service will give an error about the service not starting in a timely fashion.
+ - Install dependency modules: `pip -r app/requirements.txt`.
+ - Install pyinstaller: `pip install pyinstaller`
+ - Create the executable: `pyinstaller --onefile app/cabsagentsvc.py`
+ - Move the executable from `dist/cabsagentsvc.exe` to `app/cabsagentsvc.exe`

+After that, you can run `make` from Linux to create a zipfile with the installation script.
+Make will include ssl certificates that are not checked into git, so make sure those are in the app directory.
+You may want to edit `app/cabsagent.conf` before running `make` so that the zipfile will contain the configuration you want.

+#### Installing
+Once the zipfile is created (it will be at `build/cabsagent-windows-<version>.zip`), copy it to the target machine, unzip and run `install.exe`.
+After installing, this will start the agent immediately and set it to start on boot.

+If something doesn't work, you can test it out by running `cabsagentsvc.exe debug` from a command prompt in the `C:\Program Files\CABS\Agent` directory.
+You may have to run `cabsagentsvc.exe stop` first if the service is already running.